cashubtc/nuts/CTF.md

 - `threshold`: Minimum oracles required for attestation (default: 1)
 - `tags`: [NIP-88][NIP-88] tag array (e.g., `[["description", "..."], ["n", "BTC"]]`).
 Display-only metadata; does NOT affect `condition_id`.
 - `announcements`: Hex-encoded oracle announcement TLV bytes
+- `collateral` (optional): Condition's collateral currency unit, echoing the value accepted during registration.
+Clients use this to verify unit consistency before building markets on a condition.
 - `registered_at`: Unix timestamp of registration
 - `keysets`: Flat map of all root-level requested outcome collections to keyset IDs.
 Use `GET /v1/conditional_keysets` for full keyset metadata.
 - `attestation` (optional, omitted if no attestation):